THRUST YOUR SPEAR AT EVIL

 Through the preaching of the gospel of Christ, you turn men from darkness to light, from sin to righteousness, from evil to good, and from the power of Satan to God (Acts 26:18).

 Third, you pierce the heart of evil when you expose or bring evil to light:

-Evil rises, thrives and spreads under the covering of darkness.
-As a light of the world, God expects you to expose evil and not to conceal it, to speak out against evil and not to keep silent, to reproof evil and not to condone it, and to take a public stand against evil and not to be indifferent to it.
+Evil thrives and spreads under the covering of darkness.
+As a light of the world, God expects you to expose evil and not conceal it, speak out against evil and not keep silent, reproof evil and not condone it, and take a public stand against evil and not to be indifferent to it.

 11 And have no fellowship with the unfruitful works of darkness, but rather expose them.